Wolfkid200444/Aldous/README.md

 ## Why should I prefer Altay?

-Because Altay has more features and improvements than PocketMine-MP
+Because Altay has more features and improvements than PocketMine-MP:

 - Working GameRules
 - Auto Mob Spawning
-- Map Items (API only)
+- Map Items (only API yet)
 - Fishing
 - Leashing Mobs
 - Best MobAI, More mobs
 - More Items, Blocks
 - More Methods
+- More Event (PlayerFishingEvent, BanEvent, UnbanEvent, AddressBanEvent)
 - Entity Riding (API only)
 - Best FormAPI
 - Best BossBarAPI